WPR-Engineering/part-box/README.md

 - add all of the "fixed" asset tracking functions
 - Handel unfinished consumable entry errors properly (missing asset tag shows nomethoderror)
 - create a move scaffold and stuff
+- Add working search
+- fix line items not removing from database on updates